-Purpose of Embargo
+Purpose of embargo

 - Embargo dates and times accompany all advanced materials (typically, 4 p.m.
 Eastern time on the date of publication).
 Embargoed information is not to be made public in any format, including print, television, radio or via the Internet, before the embargo.

-- Advanced material is for background research only.
+- Advance material is for background research only.
 Journalists and PIOs may not redistribute the information within or outside their organization with the following exception.
 Journalists may share embargoed papers with experts in the field for the purpose of obtaining relevant commentary.
 Embargoed materials must be clearly labeled with the embargo date and time.
 Journalists and PIOs are responsible for ensuring that all third parties honor the embargo date.

-- PIOs may not post, release or distribute embargoed material in any publicly accessible manner before the embargo date
+- PIOs may not post, release or distribute embargoed material in any publicly accessible manner before the embargo date.

 - Journalists and PIOs should credit the "American Journal of Public Health" as the source of the information.
 Articles published in AJPH reflect original, independent, peer-reviewed research.
 While the American Public Health Association is publisher of AJPH, articles appearing in AJPH do not necessarily reflect the views or policies of the American Public Health Association.

 - Failure to adhere to this policy will result in revocation of access to embargoed material from AJPH and the American Public Health Association.

 Subscribe to the AJPH press list

 AJPH sends out a news release via email each month alerting reporters to upcoming articles that may be of interest.
 Full text of all articles are also available to credentialed reporters in advance of publication by contacting us.

 Subscribe to our news releases if you'd like be added to the AJPH press list.